-Tell your story again, but more slowly this time.
-Tell it step by step, and record it.
+Tell your story again, but more slowly this time, step by step.
+Record it can help.
 You can write it down, record yourself telling it, or draw it.
 This is important.
 Because in your story lies the key that will unlock you from it and help you to write the new story you want for yourself.
 Here is an example of a client’s chronic illness feeling like a vicious circle.

 Concentrate on it.
 Are you noticing words or phrases you are using over and over again, like ‘should’, ‘I wish’, or ‘if only they would’?
 Or patterns of behaviour, for example, you come up with things you can do to change your situation, but then you find reasons for not making those changes?
 Highlight all this and whatever else seems important to you in some way.